Nandan-nandu/Flight_price_prediction/README.md

 # Flight_price_prediction
-A project on prediction of flight ticket price.
+A project on prediction of flight ticket price using past data.